OmarShawky1/ACU/ACU-Mind-Map-Explanation.md

       5. Data Bases (DB).
       6. Networks.
       7. Discrete Mathematics.

-   3. Subfields: Different career paths; You must pick only one.
+## Sub-fields

+* CS-minors are different career paths.
+The following are some of them that we can help with:

 1. Software Engineering.
 2. Artificial Intelligence (Machine Learning Engineer, Deep Vision...).
+3. Quantative Engineer.
+4. Embedded Software Engineer.
+5. DevOps Engineer.

 ## Big N SE Roadmap